 is pursuing her PhD in ecological engineering at University College Dublin and Trinity College Dublin.
 Nadine believes cities need to be rapidly renatured and thinks the novel application of high resolution satellite imagery can get us there.

 holds degrees in Natural Resources Management and Earth Sciences.
 As an advisor at Ernst & Young, she helps stakeholders realise innovative solutions for sustainable urban development.
-At GGCW, Anjelika aligns our mission with the SDGs.
+At GCW, Anjelika aligns our mission with the SDGs.

 is an assistant professor at the University of Amsterdam.
-When he's not building agent-based models or developing new statistical techniques, he offers the GGCW team key insights on how to apply statistics to ecology and back again.
+When he's not building agent-based models or developing new statistical techniques, he offers the GCW team key insights on how to apply statistics to ecology and back again.